artzok/AutoViewPager/readme.md

     * `intervalTime`:  Time interval of automatically cycle play, default 2000ms.
     * `selectedDrawable`: The Drawable resource of current selected indicator, default is white color fill effect.
     * `unselectedDrawable`: The Drawable resource of all unselected indicator, default is gray color fill effect.
-    * `showPageTitle`: Show the title or not, default show, need override `getPageTitle` method of adapter and can't return null.
+    * `showPageTitle`: Show the title or not, default is not showing, need override `getPageTitle` method of adapter and can't return null.
     * `pageTitleFontSize`: Title font size, default 16sp.
     * `pageTitleFontColor`: Title font color, default is white.
     * `pageTitleTextStyle`: Title text style, Optional values include: `normal`, `bold`, `italic`, `bold_italic`，default is `normal`.
+    * `indicatorContainerID`:You can set a LinearLayout container for indicator user this attribute.
+    * `pageTitleTextViewID`: You can set a TextView use this attribute that use show Page Title.
 3. Set adapter for `AutoViewPager` in `Activity`:
     ```java
       public class MainActivity extends AppCompatActivity {